itsbio/gamechat-docs/ko/gamechat_unity.md

         return;
     }

-    foreach(Message.Content elem in Messages)
+    foreach(Translation elem in Translations)
     {
-        //handling each message instance
+        //handling each Translation instance
     }
 }));
 ```